Back to Louisiana

 Alcoholic Beverages: Definitions for Dealers and Retailers

-This bill changes how Louisiana defines 'dealer' and 'retail dealer', allowing certain businesses to offer free drinks without needing a special permit.
+This law changes how Louisiana defines 'dealer' and 'retail dealer', allowing certain businesses to offer free drinks without needing a special permit.

 What This Bill Does

-• Exempts certain businesses from needing a permit if they offer free drinks strictly in line with the new rules.
+• Exempts certain businesses from needing a permit if they offer alcohol for free under specific conditions.

 Who It Names or Affects